Donavan/stuff_gpt_wrote_for_me/video_vacuum/README.md

 # Video Vacuum

 Video Vacuum is a Python script that helps you to recompress large video files to save space.
-It allows you to use either HandBrake or FFmpeg as the compression tool.

-It allows you to say "here's a folder, any video files in here that are over X gb run them through handbrake (or ffmpeg) and get them down to size and save them in this output folder,and do P files in parallel"
+It allows you to say "here's a folder, any video files in here that are over X gb and get them down to Y GB per hour and save them in this output folder"

 ## Usage